Tales of Peter Potter

 Peter’s skill as a raconteur has been well captured by Hugh Frostick.
 This highly entertaining account gives a fascinating insight into life and war in the 20th Century.

 Peter Potter now lives in Elmstead Market and is a regular attendee at Boxted Airfield Museum, where he was stationed just after the war, as part of RAF liaison to hand over the station from the USAAF.

-Peter celebrated his 92nd birthday on 30th May.
-Click here for a picture of him taken a few weeks back, with his Legion d'Honneur award.
+Peter celebrated his 92nd birthday on 30th May 2017.
+Click here for a picture of him taken a few weeks before, with his Legion d'Honneur award.

 - A childhood on the marshes